+The Institute for Research in the Humanities anticipates awarding up to three Open-Topic Senior Fellowships to begin in 2019-2020.
 The Institute grants an average of eight Senior Fellowships funded by the College of Letters and Science to tenured faculty members in the College who are engaged in innovative research in the humanities.
 Seven of these Senior Fellowships are designated for any projects in the humanities, and one Senior Fellowship is awarded for projects on race, ethnicity, and/or indigeneity.
-UW-Madison tenured faculty members from outside the College of Letters and Science may apply for Senior Fellowships, contingent upon agreement from their deans or department chairs to continue their salary during the duration of the fellowship.
+UW-Madison tenured faculty members from outside the College of Letters and Science may apply for Senior Fellowships, and, if selected, they will need to provide written agreement from their dean or department chair guaranteeing their salary for the duration of the fellowship.
 Applicants from outside the College of Letters and Science will be evaluated in the pool with applicants from Letters and Science.

 Senior Fellows attend Institute seminars, present their work, sit on selection committees, advise the director, and organize a Burdick-Vary Symposium or other comparable events.

-The Institute's current competition for Open-Topic Senior Fellowships (closing October 17, 2017) is for a four-year term beginning in 2018.
+The Institute's current competition for Open-Topic Senior Fellowships (closing October 18, 2018) is for a four-year term beginning the fall semester of 2019.